 Our priorities for influencing policy include the following:

 Focus on behavior, not technology.
 Symantec believes that laws to deter cybercrime should focus on punishing bad behavior rather than regulating the technology itself.
 Laws should criminalize acts such as intentionally obtaining or transmitting personal information with the intent to defraud a person or damage a computer, not simply outlaw programs capable of collecting or transmitting data that also have many legitimate uses.
+Similarly, laws must be technologically neutral and not pick “winners” and “losers” or they could inadvertently stifle innovation.

 Increase penalties.
 Stronger cybercrime penalties and enforcement measures are needed to punish and deter bad actors who seek to capture information from a user’s computer without authorization.
 These penalties must coexist with provisions that account for innocent, unsuspecting users whose computers are unknowingly taken over by cyber criminals.